Colonial Furniture

 Chair V was sold for $ 2.26M by Sotheby's on October 7, 2006 from a lower estimate of $ 500K, lot 318.

 A unique unnumbered armchair is known.
 Its final characteristics are identical to those of the other four units and it comes undoubtedly from the same original operation.
 Some holes to facilitate the assembly, present on the other chairs, are missing to this one, opening the interesting hypothesis that this piece would be a prototype for the series.
-It was sold for $ 550K including premium by Christie's on January 22, 2016.
+It was sold for $ 550K by Christie's on January 22, 2016.

 Christie's catalog positions it around 1755, which corresponds to the period of preparation of the Philadelphia public library following the very generous legacy made by Logan.